evilprince2009/evilprince2009.github.io/README.md

 Written using:

-- HTML5 (No Templates or Boilplate used)
+- HTML5 (No Templates or Boilerplate used)
 - CSS3 (Pure CSS , no Frameworks or Libraries used)
 - TypeScript (ES6)